NakamaLab/nkm-pi-cam/Readme.md

 # Pre-Requisits

-- A reaspberry pi / zero with raspbian lite
+- A raspberry pi / zero with raspbian lite
 - Python 3 (allready installed on raspbian lite)
 - Pip 3 to install requirements
   - picamera